-Urinary incontinence is when your animal companion cannot control a flow of urine from being released.
+Urinary incontinence is when your animal companion cannot control the flow of urine from being released.
 It occurs in both elderly cats and dogs, albeit for different physiological reasons.
 Incontinence can create a lot of mess and odor, but there are some home modifications to circumvent the worst of it.

 Another home modification for urinary incontinence is a doggy door or dog flap.
 These can provide the freedom for your canine to urinate outside as they need.
 You will want to install the door in a low area to provide ease of access for any mobility issues.
-Some dog flaps have magnets to adhere the flap to the door, but the magnets can make it more difficult for your elderly animal to push the door open.
+Some dog flaps have magnets to adhere the flap to the door, but the magnets can make it more difficult for your elderly pet to push the door open.
 You also have the option of a magnetic door that operates in tandem with your pet’s collar.
 When they go to enter or exit your home, the door senses their presence and opens automatically for them.

-As we’ve already learned, elderly animals suffer from arthritis and joint pain.
-Aging in your pets also causes nerve degeneration, muscle weakness and cognitive decline, which all contribute to the inability to move around as efficiently as younger animals.
-We have already discussed the need for ramps or special stairs, but your pet might also need special bedding.
+As we’ve already learned, elderly pets suffer from arthritis and joint pain.
+Aging in your pets also causes nerve degeneration, muscle weakness, and cognitive decline, which all contribute to the inability to move around as efficiently as younger animals.
+We have already discussed the need for ramps or special stairs, but your elderly pet might also need special bedding.
 If your dog displays any of the behavioral symptoms of joint problems, an orthopedic bed is specifically designed for their needs.
-Orthopedic beds often offer special features which work in conjunction with your dog’s other physical needs, such as being made of memory foam as well as liquid and stain-resistant fabric.
+Orthopedic beds often offer special features to work in conjunction with your dog’s other physical needs, such as being made of memory foam as well as liquid and stain-resistant fabric.
 Smaller dogs should sleep in a bed relative to their size because they get cold more easily and may feel insecure in a larger bed.
 If you have a dog flap installed, place the dog bed near the door for easy access to the bathroom.